jesterswilde/rmfw/src/ecs/roadmap.md

 - **Define once:** every component in one registry
 - Simple to read about code (low abstractions and indirection)
 - **Verification** Each phase will be accompanied by a test suite that proves functionality.
+- **Expressive Variable Names** We prefer variable names like driverI over d and componentStore or compStore over c.
 ---

 ## - [x] Phase 1 — ECS Core (sparse-set) + Registry